fucora/cdp4j/README.md

 Logging
 -------
-Simple logger for Java (SLF4J) is supported.
+Simple logger for Java (SLF4J) and log4j 1.x is supported.

 Design Principles
 -----------------